-James Averell was born on March 20, 1851, to John and Sarah Ann Averell in Renfrew County, Ontario Canada.
+James Averell was born on March 20, 1851, to John and Sarah Ann Averell in Renfrew County, Ontario, Canada.
 The youngest of seven children, his father died shortly after his birth.
-At the age of 20, Averell joined the military and was initially assigned to Fort Douglas, Utah and later transferred to Fort Fred Steele, Wyoming, 15 miles east of Rawlins.
-In 1876 he was discharged but he soon re-enlisted, this time assigned to Fort McKinley, Wyoming, near Buffalo.
+At the age of 20, Averell joined the military, was initially assigned to Fort Douglas, Utah, and later transferred to Fort Fred Steele, Wyoming, 15 miles east of Rawlins.
+In 1876 he was discharged, but he soon re-enlisted, this time assigned to Fort McKinley, Wyoming, near Buffalo.

-Averell established a homestead on Cherry Creek at the north base of Ferris Mountain and married a young woman by the name of Sophia Jaeger on February 23, 1882.
+Averell established a homestead on Cherry Creek at the north base of Ferris Mountain and married a young woman named Sophia Jaeger on February 23, 1882.
 On August 23, 1882, Sophia gave birth to a three-month premature baby boy who lived for only a short time.
-Soon thereafter, Sophia took sick with what was called “childbed fever” at the time and she also died.
-The homestead carried too many sad memories for Averell so he sold the property.
+Soon after that, Sophia was sick with “childbed fever” at the time, and she also died.
+The homestead carried too many sad memories for Averell, so he sold the property.

-In 1886, he established another homestead near Independence Rock, Wyoming in 1886.
+In 1886, he established another homestead near Independence Rock, Wyoming.
 Before long, he began to raise livestock and established a store and saloon on his land.
-Later he became the town’s local postmaster and the approximately 80 residents of Sweetwater elected him Justice of the Peace.
-This political position; however, may very well have led to his death.
+Later he became the town’s local postmaster, and the approximately 80 residents of Sweetwater elected him Justice of the Peace.
+This political position, however, may very well have led to his death.

-When Averell wrote to the Cheyenne Weekly Mail in April 1889, specifically criticizing Bothwell, as well as the Wyoming Stock Growers Association, Bothwell retaliated by claiming that Averell and Watson were stealing his cattle.
-Dubbing Watson with the moniker of “Cattle Kate,” he also continued to accuse her of being a prostitute who sometimes accepted stolen cattle in payment.
+When Averell wrote to the Cheyenne Weekly Mail in April 1889, explicitly criticizing Bothwell and the Wyoming Stock Growers Association, Bothwell retaliated by claiming that Averell and Watson were stealing his cattle.
+Dubbing Watson the moniker of “Cattle Kate,” he continued to accuse her of being a prostitute who sometimes accepted stolen cattle in payment.

-As the dispute continued to rage over the next several months, Bothwell convinced other area ranchers of Averell and Watson’s guilt, and on July 20, 1889, he, along with five other men, hanged the pair at a small canyon by the Sweetwater River.
+As the dispute continued to rage over the next several months, Bothwell convinced other area ranchers of Averell and Watson’s guilt.
+On July 20, 1889, he and five other men hanged the pair at a small canyon by the Sweetwater River.